spogburn/spogburn.github.io/_ux-writing/microcopy.md

   <div class="scenario-details">

-  **Challenge:** Write a message from the airline app notifying them of the cancellation and what they need to do next.
+  **Challenge:** Write a title and meta description for a website that sells subscription contact lenses delivered to a user every 30 days—convince them to try it.

   <h3>Constraints</h3>